john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 ## IUnknown

 `IUnknown` is the base interface of all COM types.
 Everything derives from it, and DirectX interfaces are no exception.

-`IUnknown` has 3 methods, which allow reference counting and query interface, and are the core methods required to manage arbitrary COM objects.
-All these methods must be thread safe
+This interface has 3 methods, which allow reference counting and inheritance/aggregation, and are the core methods required to manage arbitrary COM objects.
+(All these methods must be thread safe)

 ```cpp
 UINT AddRef();